appbrewery/100-days-of-python/README.md

-# 100 Days of Code
+# 100 Days of Python
+This is the course resources for the Official [100 Days of Python Course](https://www.100daysofpython.dev)

 ## Day 1 - Working with Variables in Python to Manage Data